-OBHV 110 Introduction to Organizational Behavior (3 units) An introduction to the impact that individuals, groups, and structure have on behavior within organizations for the purpose of applying such knowledge toward improving organization effectiveness.
-The
+OBHV 110 Introduction to Organizational Behavior (3 units) An introduction to the impact that individuals, groups, and structure

 BUS 351 Field Education I (3 units)

 This course is an educationally directed practicum through which students are expected to progress in their professional development from one quarter to the next.
 A course focused on important principles of Christian business leadership with an appropriate field experience under the supervision of a competent supervisor.
 Cognitive, affective, and experiential learning experiences are designed to foster the student's formation in business field and community service.